 Tulsi (Ocimum sanctum), often called the Queen of herbs for its wide range of medicinal effects, is a member of the Lamiaceae family and is commonly known as Holy Basil.
 It grows best in warm, tropical climates and is extensively cultivated throughout India (Kumari et al., 2020).
-Tulsi plants have great value in Hindu tradition, where they are venerated as a sacred plant and are frequently worshipped as a manifestation of the divine.
-It plays an important ceremonial role in Indian culture, forming an integral part of religious, familial and community rituals such as marriages, daily pujas and sraddha rites, as documented in ancient Indian scriptures and maintained in contemporary practice (Gupta et al., 2002).
+Tulsi plants are of great value in Hindu tradition, where they are venerated as a sacred plant and are frequently worshipped as a manifestation of the divine.
+It plays an important ceremonial role in Indian culture, forming an integral part of religious, familial, and community rituals such as marriages, daily pujas and sraddha rites, as documented in ancient Indian scriptures and maintained in contemporary practice (Gupta et al., 2002).
 In Sanskrit, the word Tulsi is interpreted as “the incomparable one,” reflecting the plant’s esteemed status in traditional Indian culture and medicine.
-Traditionally, all parts of the Tulsi plant have been employed for various medicinal purposes (Shing et al., 2010).
+Traditionally, all parts of the Tulsi plant have been employed for various medicinal purposes (Singh et al., 2010).
 Within Ayurveda, one of the principal traditional systems of medicine in India, Tulsi is highly valued for its therapeutic potential and has been recommended for many centuries, including in classical texts such as the Charaka Samhita.
 Tulsi (Ocimum sanctum) contains a range of bioactive constituents, such as tannins, alkaloids, glycosides, saponins, and volatile oils, which together underpin its diverse medicinal actions.
 Tulsi leaves also help stabilize cell membranes by limiting degranulation and decreasing histamine release, thereby contributing to their protective and anti-allergic effects (Himalaya Health Care, 2008).
 Tulsi (Ocimum sanctum) functions as a natural adaptogen, helping the body cope with stress while also supporting and strengthening the immune system (Krishna et al., 2014).
 Research findings further suggest that regular Tulsi intake is not associated with genotoxic or major organ-toxic effects (Chandrasekaran et al., 2013).
 Dried Tulsi leaves contain several important phytochemicals, notably β-caryophyllene, β-elemene, and caryophyllene oxide.
 In addition, the phenolic compound eugenol (1-hydroxy-2-methoxy-4-allylbenzene) is largely responsible for many of Tulsi’s pharmacological actions, including antibacterial, antifungal, antispasmodic, hepatoprotective, cardioprotective, antioxidant, antiemetic, analgesic and anti-stress effects (Prakash and Gupta, 2005).

-Tulsi is also known for its anti-infertility, anticancer, ant-diabetic, antimicrobial, and anti-ulcerogenic properties, among others (Joshi et al., 2009; Subramanian et al., 2005; Mondal et al., 2009). ulsi (Ocimum sanctum) offers protection against physical stressors like extreme cold, excessive noise, prolonged exercise, ischemia and restraint, as well as chemical stressors from industrial pollutants and heavy metals.
-It counters psychological stress by improving memory, cognitive performance and exhibiting anxiolytic and antidepressant effects.
-Additionally, Tulsi helps manage metabolic stress through the regulation of blood glucose, pressure and lipid levels.
+Tulsi is also known for its anti-infertility, anticancer, anti-diabetic, antimicrobial, and anti-ulcerogenic properties, among others (Joshi et al., 2009; Subramanian et al., 2005; Mondal et al., 2009).
+Tulsi (Ocimum sanctum) offers protection against physical stressors like extreme cold, excessive noise, prolonged exercise, ischemia and restraint, as well as chemical stressors from industrial pollutants and heavy metals.
+It counters psychological stress by improving memory, cognitive performance, and exhibiting anxiolytic and antidepressant effects.
+Additionally, Tulsi helps manage metabolic stress through the regulation of blood glucose, blood pressure and lipid levels.
 Its wide-ranging antimicrobial properties make it suitable for applications such as animal feed supplements, mouthwashes, hand sanitizers, water purification, and treating infections in both humans and livestock (Cohen, 2014).
 Additionally, when included in the diet along with high doses of Gentamicin, Tulsi leaf powder significantly reduces lipid peroxidation, demonstrating its ability to neutralize free radicals (Arivuchelvan et al., 2012).

 Material and Methods